ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

 ### Data processing

-The typical data processing includes data cleaning, labeling, feature engineering and augmentation.
+Typical data processing includes data cleaning, labeling, feature engineering, and augmentation.

 For example, because the CSSE raw data may be noisy, a smoothing algorithm is first to smooth the data.
 For example, if a state reports 0 death on one day and 300 deaths the next day, the data is smoothed to show 150 deaths on each day.
 [Sigmoid Function](http://matlab.cheme.cmu.edu/2011/10/30/smooth-transitions-between-discontinuous-functions/#:~:text=Sigmoid%20functions,-A%20sigmoid%20function&text=There%20is%20no%20formal%20justification,or%20from%201%20to%20zero.) is used for this process as shown in below [code snippet](https://github.com/youyanggu/yyg-seir-simulator/blob/b511187a2d4273c92235fdb79017e7a6367e2f4c/region_model.py#L9).